stacksjs/stacks/README.md

-pnpm build # builds the library for production-ready use pnpm commit # opens CLI prompt for committing changes pnpm release # releases the library (packages) to NPM
+pnpm build # builds the library for production-ready use pnpm commit # opens CLI prompt for committing changes pnpm release # releases the library (packages) to npm
 ```

 Additionally, the `package.json` contains some useful snippets you likely want to be aware of.